Foot

 Not always.
 MRI is usually reserved for cases where the diagnosis remains unclear, symptoms do not follow the expected recovery path, or a stress fracture, tendon tear, cartilage injury, or more complex foot problem is suspected.
 Many common sprains and overload issues can be assessed well without early MRI.

-Foot and ankle pain walking gait retraining with physiotherapist
+Foot and ankle pain walking gait retraining during recovery

 What to Do Next